MV Saint Germain (1951): History

 Saint Germain was built by Helsingør Skibs og Maskinbyggeri, Helsingør, Denmark for SNCF.
-Her port of registry was Dunkerque and she was allocated the Call sign FNXF.
+She was launched on 5 April 1951.
+Her port of registry was Dunkirk and she was allocated the Call sign FNXF.
 She had a capacity of 36 sleeping cars and two PMVs or 36 railway wagons or 160 motor cars.
 As built, she had capacity for 850 passengers.
-Saint Germain arrived at Dunkerque on 25 July 1951 and entered service three days later on the Dunkerque - Dover route.
+Saint Germain arrived at Dunkirk on 25 July 1951 and entered service three days later on the Dunkerque - Dover route.
 On 11 December 1951, she collided with the pier at Dover, damaging her stern and was thus unable to transport the sleeping cars of the Night Ferry.
-On 6 September 1953, she collided with St. Jean whilst on a voyage from Dunkerque to Dover, but was able to complete the voyage.
+On 6 September 1953, she collided with St. Jean whilst on a voyage from Dunkirk to Dover, but was able to complete the voyage.
 In 1958, she spent five weeks on the Calais - Dover route.

 In August and September 1962, Saint Germain was chartered to Townsend Thoresen for use on the Dover - Calais route.
-On return to SNCF, she was put into service on the Dunkerque - Harwich route.
+On return to SNCF, she was put into service on the Dunkirk - Harwich route.
 With the introduction of IMO Numbers in the late 1960s, Saint Germain was allocated the IMO Number 5305895.
-On 6 February 1967, she struck the lock gates at Dunkerque and was damaged.
+On 6 February 1967, she struck the lock gates at Dunkirk and was damaged.